 1. Bring employees back to the office safely

 Health and safety are top priorities for people as they go back to the office, but there are many safeguards that help create a safer and healthier return.
-That said, workplace models should be built to shift.
-Tracking employee attendance and space utilization patterns from the moment you return can help guide your short-and long-term strategies.
-Most companies across the U.S. are ready to bring their employees back, at least some of the time.
+Consider who is coming in and how often; workplace models should be built to shift.
+Tracking employee attendance and space use patterns from the moment you return can help guide your short-and long-term strategies.
+Prepare your space to ensure employees feel seen and heard, and remain willing to return on a regular basis.
+Many industries and companies across the United States are ready to bring their employees back, at least some of the time.
 Where does your city rank in terms of re-entry?

-To successfully transition into a post-pandemic workplace, begin by answering the following questions:
+To successfully bring your employees back, begin by answering the following questions:

 - What safety, seating and operational needs will arise if 50 percent of your workforce is regularly back in the office?
 What about 75 percent and 100 percent?

 - Will you need flex space or third-party locations to balance employee options?